This post may contain affiliate links. See my disclosure policy.

 According to an article from the New Hope Network, more than 40 million Americans report some level of gluten sensitivity, with another 1 million people having an official celiac diagnosis, which prohibits gluten completely.

-Paleo Warriors and the Ketogenic Crew will also want to avoid standard soy sauce due to the inclusion of grains.
+Paleo Warriors and the Ketogenic Crew will also want to avoid standard soy sauce because it contains grains.
 While a few drops of sauce may not be as detrimental as a loaf of bread, even a small amount of wheat can throw off a strict diet.

-Researchers have been uncovering other great health benefits of soy sauce and its varietals, according to Medical Life Sciences News.
+Researchers have been uncovering additional health benefits of soy sauce and its varieties, according to Medical Life Sciences News.
 Protection against cancer, anti-inflammatory properties, and anti-hypertension are just a few of the added bonuses.

-One last thing to keep in mind is that Tamari tends to contain fewer additives than traditionally brewed soy sauce because the production methods are more strict.
+One last thing to keep in mind is that Tamari tends to contain fewer additives than traditionally brewed soy sauce because its production methods are stricter.
 If you are keen on avoiding chemicals, the Japanese Tamari may be your pick.

 How to Use